 Many music critics had a lot to say about Tool’s fifth album, like how it focuses too much on the band’s mythos.
 Still, on this album, fans discover this amazing song.

-The song feels fresh, exciting, and unapologetic, which are key ingredients for any good Tool song.
-The song is creative and employs Tool’s sharpness, which fans can never get enough of.
+Pneuma feels fresh, exciting, and unapologetic, which are key ingredients for typical Tool songs.
+The track is creative and employs Tool’s sharpness, which fans can never get enough of.

 Part of what makes this song great is the percussive performance.